 T: +44 (0)20 7674 0516

 Adam specialises in a wide range of property litigation including claims for breach of covenant and forfeiture, dilapidations, lease renewals, rent reviews and service charge disputes.
-He has a particular interest in leasehold enfranchisement work disputes.
+He has a particular expertise in leasehold enfranchisement matters.

 He regularly undertakes possession claims, disputes relating to protected tenancies, boundary disputes, adverse possession litigation and claims relating to rights of way and other easements.
 Adam also deals with ToLATA disputes, nuisance claims and litigation relating to public houses.